-The population was estimated at 1,558 individuals in November 2011 before declining to 855 in November 2015 (M. Brooke in litt.
+The population was estimated at 1,558 individuals in November 2011, before it declined to 855 in November 2015 (M. Brooke in litt.
 2016).
 This equates roughly to 570 mature individuals.
-However, when the population is lower it can be strongly male-biased, meaning the effective population size is smaller than it first appears (M. Brooke in litt.
-2008, 2010, Brooke et al. 2010), and the population is therefore placed in the band 250-999 mature individuals.
+However, when the population is smaller it can be strongly male-biased, meaning the effective population size is smaller than it first appears (M. Brooke in litt.
+2008, 2010, Brooke et al. 2010).
+Therefore, the population is placed in the band 250-999 mature individuals.

-The population undergoes fluctuations due to rainfall levels on Raso (Donald et al. 2003; Donald and Brooke 2006, Brooke et al. 2012).
-It has increased rapidly since 2004 but it is uncertain whether this relates to a temporary fluctuation or a longer-term increase.
+The population undergoes fluctuations due to varying rainfall levels on Raso (Donald et al. 2003, Donald and Brooke 2006, Brooke et al. 2012).
+It has increased rapidly since 2004, but it is uncertain whether this relates to a temporary fluctuation or a longer-term increase.

 Conservation Actions Underway

-Raso Lark has been officially protected under Cape Verde law since 1955 (Donald et al. 2003), and in 1990 Raso was declared a national park (Hazevoet 1995).
-To date there has been limited enforcement of these laws on the ground (Hazevoet 1999a).
+Raso Lark has been officially protected under Cape Verde law since 1955 (Donald et al. 2003).
+In 1990, Raso was declared a national park (Hazevoet 1995).
+To date, there has been limited enforcement of these laws on the ground (Hazevoet 1999).
 Surveys have revealed the absence of cats on the island.
 Annual population monitoring has been carried out since 2001, and future research is planned to understand the conditions needed to enable successful breeding (M. Brooke in litt.
 2008, 2010).
 The practicalities and desirability of a possible translocation project are being investigated (M. Brooke in litt.
 2008, 2010).

 18 cm.
 Small, heavy-billed lark.
 Thick-based heavy bill, particularly in males, imparts an upturned appearance.
 Body plumage heavily streaked with buff and black, short erectile crest.
 Heavily streaked on breast, paler underparts.
 Voice Described as similar to Common Skylark A. arvensis, given both from the ground and in display-flight.